RobinBruneau/RNb-NeuS2/README.md

 --mask-weight FLOAT (the weight of the mask loss) --save-mesh (extract the mesh at the end) --save-snapshot (save the neural weights)
+--no-albedo (to only train on normals)
---no-gui (run the optimization without GUI)
+--resolution INT (to change the resolution used for marching cube [default 512]) --no-gui (run the optimization without GUI)

 ```